 Previously, I was a postdoctoral researcher at CSAIL, MIT.
 I received my PhD from the Robotics Institute at Carnegie Mellon University.

-I am a co-chair of the IEEE RAS Technical Committee on Mobile Manipulation and an Associate Editor for IEEE Robotics and Automation Letters.
+I am an EPSRC Fellow, a co-chair of the IEEE RAS Technical Committee on Mobile Manipulation and an Associate Editor for IEEE Robotics and Automation Letters.